gbif/hp-sanbi/_posts/2023-22-03-Training-June.md

 **Minimum Requirements**

-> 1. Relevant bachelor’s degree in natural or earth science such as biology, botany, zoology, forestry, geography, or a related field of biodiversity informatics, or > Geographic Information Systems (GIS).
+>1.
+Relevant bachelor’s degree in natural or earth science such as biology, botany, zoology, forestry, geography, or a related field of biodiversity informatics,
+>    or Geographic Information Systems (GIS).
 Participants have found some prior experience in using R is helpful for this course, although this is not a requirement.

-> 2. Criteria for selection of participants will include:
+>2.
+Criteria for selection of participants will include:
 >
->> a.
+>    a.
 Relevance of work / study to the course.
->>
+>
->> b.
-Commitment to apply and disseminate skills
+>    b.
+Commitment to apply and disseminate skills.

->>
-> 3. An effort will be made to ensure there is a racial, gender and national institutional representation among the participants
+>3.
+An effort will be made to ensure there is a racial, gender and national institutional representation among the participants

 **Application Process**